 Benzene – present in detergents, dyes, pesticides, furniture wax and some paints; also found in tobacco smoke

-Formaldehyde – found in paper towels, paper bags, waxed papers, facial tissues, particle board, plywood and some synthetic fabrics
+Formaldehyde – is found in paper towels, paper bags, waxed papers, facial tissues, particle board, plywood and some synthetic fabrics

 Trichloroethylene – present in paints, varnishes, adhesives, paint removers and printing inks